dcefram/blog/content/posts/singapore-trip-2023.md

 We quickly let go of that unfortunate event, and visited Mandai where I ran out of energy.
 I got really exhausted in that large zoo.
 The next time we go for a similar activity, I’ll make sure to travel light and bring a bottle or two of energy drinks.
 The kids enjoyed it a lot though.

-I enjoyed the River Safari a lot though, mostly because that’s where we initially went, so my body batteries were still fully charged.
+The first trip was to the River Safari, which I did enjoy, mostly because my body batteries were still fully charged.
 The Pandas (dunno why it’s part of the River Safari, and not the Zoo…), the crocs, and the large fishes were the main things to see there.

 ![](https://storage.googleapis.com/rmrz-blog.appspot.com/IMG_5932.jpeg)

 The Zoo itself has a lot more to see, but I was out of energy by then.
-There are a lot of shows too, wherein we were able to catch the dog show, the Splash Safari where we experienced the Sea Lion show, and is also the place where I was able to regain my energy by drinking like 3 bottles of sports drink.
+There are a lot of shows too, wherein we were able to catch the dog show, the Splash Safari where we watched the Sea Lion show and is also the place where I was able to regain my energy by drinking like 3 bottles of sports drink.

 We also learned a lot there, especially the baboons.
 The longer the hair, the more alpha they are.
 I half wished that there was a lion cub there, could’ve witnessed a Lion King live-action.